The Baker/Brown Company

 People with extremely large assets often have sufficient income and assets that can handle a monthly expense for long-term care.
 Many of these people still do, however, obtain insurance because it protects their estate from being ravaged by long-term care needs.
 It gives them peace of mind.
 Most importantly, it gives them independence by providing a separate source of funds that will be sure to be used only to provide quality long-term care.

 The people that fall in the middle-income group need long-term care insurance.
 They have too much net worth to qualify for Medicaid, yet they do not have enough assets to handle the expense of long-term care.
-Draining $6,000 or more per month from anyone in this group would badly erode their estate or, in the case of a married couple, create a significant income hardship for the healthy spouse.
+Draining $9,000 or more per month from anyone in this group would badly erode their estate or, in the case of a married couple, create a significant income hardship for the healthy spouse.
 So, if you are in this group, you should seriously consider insurance.
-Insurance is the certain way to secure your financial independence and not need to rely on family members.
+Insurance can help you achieve financial independence as you would not need to rely on family members.
 Long-term care policies are only for people with significant assets they want to preserve for family members, to assure independence and not burden family members with nursing home bills.

 When Should You Get Insurance?